albertoscode/SA_MilExp_Analysis/README.md

 ## Featured Visualization <a name="featured-visualization"></a>

-This chart is a visual representation of the Military Expenditure by South American countries using advanced data storytelling techniques.
-It provides insights into the differences in military spending among the countries in the region.
+This chart serves as an illustrative depiction of the military expenditure across South American nations, utilizing sophisticated data storytelling methods.
+It sheds light on the contrasting levels of defense spending across the region, delivering valuable insights into the varied economic commitments these countries make towards their military.

 ![](military_spending_v7.jpg)